Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

-A Gantt chart is a popular Project Management tool which is used to show the progress of the tasks or events that make up the overall project.
+A Gantt chart is a popular Project Management tool that is used to show the progress of the tasks or events that make up the overall project.
 It consists of a list of all tasks on the vertical axis and the time the project will take on the horizontal axis.
 Gantt charts:

 - Assist you in planning and scheduling the tasks that make up the overall project